TheEvilShadoo/NerrBot-ReHatched/README.md

 # NerrBot-Rehatched
-The all new NerrBot running on a modified version of DigiTerminal
+The all new NerrBot is finally here!
+Inspired by DigiTerminal and the original NerrBot by Gold Prognosticus.